 Appearance Defines whether appearance information is exported.
 XLinks Controls whether referenced features or geometry objects are exported using XLinks or as deep copies.
-Resources Allocation of computer resources used in the export operation.

-Table 23: Summery overview of the export preferences.
+Resources Allocation of computer resources used in the export operation. , r Table 23: Summery overview of the export preferences.

 CityGML export.
-Having completed all settings, the CityGML data export is triggered with the Export button at the bottom of the dialog (cf. Figure 67).
+Having completed all settings, the CityGML data export is triggered with the Export button at the bottom of the dialog (cf. Figure 68).
 If a database connection has not been established manually beforehand, the currently selected entry on the Database tab is used to connect to the 3D City Database.
 Progress information is displayed within a separate status window.
 This status window also offers a Cancel button that lets a user abort the export process.
 The separate steps of the export process as well as possible error messages are reported to the console window.

-5.5 Exporting to KML/COLLADA
+5.5 Exporting to KML/COLLADA/gITF

-3D City Database contents can be directly exported in KML [Wilson 2008] and COLLADA [Barners & Finch 2008] formats for presentation, viewing, and visual inspection in a broad range of applications such as earth browsers like Google Earth, ArcGIS and ArcGIS Explorer.
-Built-in support for object highlighting and generic creation of KML information balloons facilitate the interactive exploration of your 3D city models.
+3D City Database contents can be directly exported in KML [Wilson 2008], COLLADA [Barners & Finch 2008], and gITF [Khronos 2016] formats for presentation, viewing, and visual inspection in a broad range of applications such as Earth browsers like Google Earth, ArcGIS Explorer, and Cesium etc.

-Note: KML/COLLADA formatted exports come straight from the 3D City Database.
-No direct file transformation CityGML → KML/COLLADA is supported yet.
-If a CityGML file shall be converted to KML/COLLADA, the CityGML content must be imported into the database first and then exported into the KML/COLLADA format.
+Note: KML/COLLADA/gITF formatted exports come straight from the 3D City Database.
+No direct file transformation CityGML → KML/COLLADA/gITF is supported yet.
+If a CityGML file shall be converted to KML/COLLADA/gITF, the CityGML content must be imported into the database first and then exported into the KML/COLLADA/gITF format.

-The KML/COLLADA Export tab shown in Figure 68 collects all parameters required for the export in a similar fashion as for a CityGML export (see the previous chapter).
-In addition, more fine-grained preference settings affecting the KML/COLLADA export are available on the Preferences tab of the operations window.
+The KML/COLLADA/glTF Export tab shown in Figure 69 collects all parameters required for the export in a similar fashion as for a CityGML export (see the previous chapter).
+In addition, more fine-grained preference settings affecting the KML/COLLADA/glTF export are available on the Preferences tab of the operations window.
 Make sure to check these settings before starting the export process.
 A full documentation of the export preferences is available in chapter 5.6.3.
 The following table provides a brief summary overview.

-Preference name Description General Preference Some common settings of the exported files Rendering Preferences Defines the look of the KML/COLLADA exports when visualized in the virtual globes (e.g. Cesium, Google Earth, NASA World Wind, ESRI ArcGlobe).
+Preference name Description General Preference Some common settings of the exported files Rendering Preferences Defines the look of the KML/COLLADA/gITF exports when visualized in the virtual globes (e.g. Cesium, Google Earth, NASA World Wind, ESRI ArcGlobe).
 Each of the top-level feature categories has its own Rendering settings here Information Balloon Preferences KML offers the possibility of enriching its placemark elements with information bubbles, so-called balloons.
-They can be specified here Altitude/Terrain Preference Controls the way through which the exported datasets to be perfectly displayed in the Earth browser
+They can be specified here Altitude/Terrain Preferences Controls the way through which the exported datasets to be perfectly displayed in the Earth browser

-Table 24: Summery overview of the KML/COLLADA export preferences.
+Table 24: Summery overview of the KML/COLLADA/glTF export preferences.